orhaimwerthaim/AOS-OtherSystems-ROSPlanExperimentRDDL/README.md

 Affective replanning requires users to wisely design the PDDL domain and carefully update the KB when a possibly noisy sensing was received.

+## _What ROSPlan taught me (for designing the AOS):_
+- ROSPlan is a modular system that can connect to different planners. **The AOS should also have an architecture that can use other planners, parse their plans to a uniform plan format that it can execute.**
+- [ROSPlan uses](http://kcl-planning.github.io/ROSPlan//tutorials/tutorial_05) ubuntu's DOT application for drawing directed graphs to generate a PDF describing the current plan.
+ROSPlan has an rqt plugin to see the plan in real-time.
+It was extremely useful when I needed to fix my PDDL domain. **The AOS should use [ubuntu's applications for drawing graphs](http://manpages.ubuntu.com/manpages/bionic/man1/dot.1.html) to visualize the POMCP tree.
+Currently, I am debugging the ROS-POMDP solver to see the tree, and we cannot expect users to do so.**
+- ROSPlan has detailed tutorials for some of its capabilities.
+Everything that was documented was easy to understand and emulate; details that were not documented required significant time investigating ROSPlan's code, searching for examples on the web, and communicating with ROSPlan's team, so I can understand how to work with ROSPlan. **The AOS must have detailed, user-friendly tutorials.
+Capabilities that are not documented areas if they do not exist.** Additionally, we cannot expect to have a team working on the system and replying to user requests as ROSPlan has.
+- **ROSPlan is strongly coupled with ROS** (their communication, data structures, and process activation), it is not required, and we should be careful from doing so.
+- ROSPlan stores the domain and current state in a persistent way decoupled from the planner.
+It allows replanning, changing the goals, and more flexibility in general. **The AOS should also save its current domain and belief state outside the planner process.**